ianlancaster/Ultimate-UX-Design-Challenge/README.md

 ### Target User

-* 25-40yrs old
+* Runner, or getting into running/jogging and setting goals
-* English-speaking
+* Any age
-* $45-75k yearly income
 * Beginner-intermediate level workout regimen
-* Looking for a simple app to set simple goals
+* Looking for a simple app to set amount of miles per week as a goal, or time/mile to try to beat